hanabi/hanabi.github.io/README.md

 ### 8. Good Lie Principle

-* When a play clue is given, it's a message that says the card is playable.
+* When a *Play Clue* is given, it's a message that says the card is playable.
 Sometimes this message can be a lie, in order to usefully manipulate other players.
 * Valid lies must not allow for the possibility of any misinformed player to give a conflicting clue or misplay.
 In simpler terms, this means that good lies almost always reveal themselves on the very next turn.

 ### 9. High Value Principle